Kari Vikhagen Gjeitnes

 Kari Vikhagen Gjeitnes (born 13 January 1985) is a Norwegian cross-country skier.

 She won a gold medal at the 2005 Junior World ski championships, made her World Cup debut in March 2005 in Drammen, and collected her first World Cup points with a 15th place the next year in the same city.
 She finished among the top ten for the first time in February 2008 in Otepää, and repeated that result in March 2009 in Trondheim.

-She represents the sports club Henning SL, and lives at Skåla in Molde.
+She represents the sports club Henning SL, and lives at Skåla in Molde Municipality.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).